thammit/mail/README.md

 TCEFORM.tx_mail_domain_model_group.categories.config.treeConfig.startingPoints = 1
 TCEFORM.tx_mail_domain_model_group.categories.config.treeConfig.appearance.nonSelectableLevels = 0
 ```
-This config placed in the Page TSconfig field of the mail sysfolder page, will reduce all categories shown in tt_content, tt_address, fe_users and for simple list recipient groups living inside the mail sysfolder to the parent category with the uid 1.
+This config placed in the Page TSconfig field of the MAIL sysfolder page, will reduce all categories shown in tt_content, tt_address, fe_users and for simple list recipient groups living inside the MAIL sysfolder to the parent category with the uid 1.

 Beside of this, the nonSelectableLevels = 0 lines prevent the parent category itself is checkable.